“I love astronomy because it makes me feel small,” says Tiara Chapman. “Looking at the night sky just reminds me to keep things in perspective.”

 If you want to go old-school, there’s a low-tech tool called a planisphere, or star wheel, which has a map of the sky that you spin to match the date and time.
 Make sure you buy or download one for our latitude (about 33 degrees north).
 To read your planisphere—and do anything else outside—without totally killing your night vision, you may want a red flashlight, which you can hack by covering a flashlight in layers of red cellophane.
 Creepy, perhaps, but it won’t blind you if you accidentally look at it.

 Jacob Moldenhauer, Ph.D., chair of the physics department at the University of Dallas, sometimes hosts casual star parties for his two kids, ages 9 and 7, and their neighbors.
-“A lot of times we look through the moon because it’s very easy for kids to spot, or if they accidentally bump the telescope it’s easy to find again,” he says.
+“A lot of times we look at the moon because it’s very easy for kids to spot, or if they accidentally bump the telescope it’s easy to find again,” he says.
 “As it gets later or we get an older audience, we might (depending on the night) be able to see a few planets through the telescope.”

 He adds that his children tend to be more interested in planets than stars.
 “They’re bigger and more dynamic, and a lot of times you can see colors associated with the planets,” he explains.